pnkfelix/pnkfx-blog/source/_drafts/2015-10-28-gc-and-rust-part-1-the-roots-of-integration.markdown

 ## The Problem Space
 [problem-space]: #the-problem-space

-Now that we have [reviewed](/blog/2015/10/27/gc-and-rust-part-0-how-does-gc-work.html) what GC is and how it works, let us discuss what GC could mean to Rust.
+Now that we have [reviewed][part0] what GC is and how it works, let us discuss what GC could mean to Rust.

+[part0]: /blog/2015/10/27/gc-and-rust-part-0-how-does-gc-work/
+[conservative-gc]: /blog/2015/10/27/gc-and-rust-part-0-how-does-gc-work/#conservative-gc
+[pinning-support]: /blog/2015/10/27/gc-and-rust-part-0-how-does-gc-work/#pinning-support

 I have identified two distinct kinds of support that we could provide: a feature for pure Rust programs, versus an 3rd-party runtime